gumaerc-testorg/20.109-fall-2007/content/pages/assignments/mod1.md

 *   How will you set prices?
 *   What kind of guarantees and privacy protects will you offer?

 This section has no defined length or format but should end on an enthusiastic note that might lead some venture capital firm or a funding agency to stay interested.
-A helpful link on persuasive writing techniques is [here](http://grammar.ccc.commnet.edu/grammar/composition/argument.htm).
+A helpful link on persuasive writing techniques is {{% resource_link "7cd3c734-7a1c-4346-bdc4-07c78c8e92fc" "here" %}}.